yakupkaplan/Association-Rules/README.md

 # Association-Rules

-What are Association Rules? --> It is a method used to reveal product relationships from user purchases.
+What are Association Rules? --> Method used to reveal product relationships from user purchases.
 It provides the opportunity to see the unity of products purchased according to a threshold value to be determined.

 It is a rule-based machine learning technique used to find patterns (relationships, structures) in data.
 Also known as __Market Basket Analysis__.